GaryS007/Portfolio-1-Gary/README.md

 ![Navigation Screenshot](https://garys007.github.io/Portfolio-1-Gary/assets/images/readme-images/Navigation.png)

-In my Mockup I had different plans for the header, but changed my mind when it came to implementing the code.
+The mock design had different plans for the header, but changed my mind when it came to implementing the code.
 Due to having a small navigation, I liked the idea of centering the logo and navigation menus to make better use of space on more popular viewing devices.

 - Logo & Navigation is present on all pages and is fully responsive.
 - I used Flexbox for my header container to ensure responsiveness and to reduce the amount of media queries required.